LEO User Manual

 Sampling

-Use the swab to scrape the sample you want to test.
+Dip the swab in a fresh glass of water and use it to scrape /dip the sample you want to test.

 2